mlnethub/MLNetCourseWork/README.md

 * NegativePrecision: this is the fraction of negative predictions that are correct.
 * NegativeRecall: this is the fraction of negative predictions out of all negative cases.

-## Case Study: Detecting Toxic Lingua
+## Case Study: Detecting Toxic Comments
+// Case study still incomplete
 In this case study, I build a model that flags toxic comments (rude, disrespectful or likely to make someone leave) in a discussion.
 Using a dataset from Wikipedia's page comments downloaded from kaggle.com.
 Here's a description of the categories:
 * toxic: 1 if the comment is toxic, 0 if it is not
 * severe_toxic: 1 if the comment is severely toxic, 0 if it is not